piScope/TwoPi/README.md

        build following components.
 If the system provided numpy/scipy is not the one built by the same compilere you need to build

+  4) Install packages
+       install everything using
+           bin/twopi install modules
-  4) Install packages using twopi-install or twopi-clone/build/clean
+       or each packages separately by using twopi-install or twopi-clone/build/clean

 ### Install packages